johanbrook/johanbrook.com/src/posts/2024-02-07-posting-to-mastodon-when-deploying-a-static-site.md

 title: Posting to Mastodon when deploying a static site
 slug: posting-mastodon-deploying-static-site
 date: 2024-02-07 21:36:58 +7
+excerpt: tldr; find the latest note, check if it's not posted already, post, persist to log file.
 location: Koh Lanta, Thailand
 tags:
   - ssg
   - mastodon
 ---

-This is how I made these micro notes auto-post to my Mastodon account.
+This is how I made my [micro notes](/micro) auto-post to my Mastodon account.
 Warning: duct-tape and strings ahead.
 I wrote this system during the nighttime hours in the hospital, where I watched over our 10 month old baby who had contracted bronchitis (no worries, everything turned out fine with her).